 Property Release Form

 Property release forms are an interesting beast.
-If you want to publish photos of property that does not belong to you, it’s essential to get the owner of said property to sign a release document.
+If you want to publish photos of the property that does not belong to you, it’s essential to get the owner of said property to sign a release document.

 Many likely think of physical locations when it comes to property release forms.
 However, the law in the United States also considers animals to be property.